meliy-meyada/TypeScript-CodeCamp/README.md

-# TypeScript-CodeCamp
+## TypeScript-CodeCamp
 Udemy: This course covers everything you need to know about TypeScript, including features like decorators and advanced types.
 By Insturctor Maximilian Schwarzmüller
 ---
-## My Intersting of TypeScript
+# My journey with TypeScript is interesting.

 #### 1. TypeScript's enumeration.